vand3rlinden/vand3rlinden.github.io/content/post/mdo-safelinks-policies.md

     - **Notification**:
       - Use custom notification text (recommended value: `none`).

-6. Save you new Safe links policy
+6. Save your new Safe links policy

 > ***NOTE:*** Allow up to 6 hours for a new or updated policy to be applied.